kbalog/uis-dat640-fall2019/assignments/assignment-2b/README.md

 ## Deliverable

   - You need to complete the [REPORT.md](REPORT.md) file in your private repository.
+    * Because of the infrastructure problems during the assignment, we recognize that all teams have experienced challenges.
+To let us award additional points to those who have dealt with these challenges proactively, you may add an additional section to your report, just above the References heading, where you in maximum 300 words describe your efforts specifically to deal with and work around these challenges.
+The heading should be "Challenges", and you should describe objectively the challenges (and not subjective experience) and how you dealt with them.
   - All code files that were used to produce the report must be included in the GitHub repository.
 Do not store large data files on GitHub!